casoncalvet/Final_Project/README.md

-# Image Classification using Convolutional Neural Networks to Predict the Taxonomic Order of Sea Slugs Commonly Found Near Barcelona
+# Image Classification using a Convolutional Neural Network to Predict the Taxonomic Order of Sea Slugs

 #### Muriel Cason Berkenstock
  <br />